 RioCan.
-On October 26, 2009, the Company entered into definitive agreements with RioCan Real Estate Investment Trust of Toronto, Canada, a publicly-traded Canadian real estate investment trust listed on the Toronto Stock Exchange ("RioCan"), pursuant to which the Company (1) sold to RioCan approximately 6,667,000 shares of the Company's common stock at \$6.00 per share in a private placement (RioCan agreeing that it would not sell any of such shares for a period of one year), (2) issued to RioCan warrants to purchase approximately 1,429,000 shares of the Company's common stock at an exercise price of \$7.00 per share, exercisable over a two-year period (valued at \$1,643,000), (3) entered into an 80% (RioCan) and 20% (Cedar) joint venture (i) initially for the purchase of seven supermarket-anchored properties presently owned by the Company, and (ii) then to acquire additional primarily supermarket-anchored properties in the Company's common stock for a three-year period.
+On October 26, 2009, the Company entered into definitive agreements with RioCan Real Estate Investment Trust of Toronto, Canada, a publicly-traded Canadian real estate investment trust listed on the Toronto Stock Exchange ("RioCan"), pursuant to which the Company (1) sold to RioCan approximately 6,667,000 shares of the Company's common stock at \$6.00 per share in a private placement (RioCan agreeing that it would not sell any of such shares for a period of one year), (2) issued to RioCan warrants to purchase approximately 1,429,000 shares of the Company's common stock at an exercise price of \$7.00 per share, exercisable over a two-year period (valued at \$1,643,000), (3) entered into an 80% (RioCan) and 20% (Cedar) joint venture (i) initially for the purchase of seven supermarket-anchored properties presently owned by the Company, and (ii) then to acquire additional primarily supermarketanchored properties in the Company's primary market areas during the next two years, in the same joint venture format, and (4) entered into a "standstill" agreement with respect to increases in RioCan's ownership of the Company's common stock for a three-year period.
 In addition, subject to certain exceptions, the Company has agreed that it will not issue any new shares of common stock unless RioCan is offered the right to purchase that additional number of shares that will maintain its pro rata percentage ownership, on a fully diluted basis.
 In connection with the formation of the joint venture, the Company recorded an impairment charge of \$23.6 million relating to the seven properties transferred or to be transferred to the joint venture.